Staff Wellbeing Garden

 - Assura - for embracing the ideas we had about developing this space and for the donation of two hot composters

-- Gareth, our Digital Data and Technology Manager, who has been the driving force behind the garden
+- Gareth, our Digital Transformation Lead, who has been the driving force behind the garden

 - The Walled Garden at Mells - for their planting and growing advice and donation of plants